-In the previous three weeks, Afghanistan is reporting that 50.21% of the 60+ population has been vaccinated which is an increase from 44.08%.
-The Democratic Republic of the Congo is reporting that 43.95% of the 60+ population has been vaccinated which is an increase from 23.30%.
-South Sudan is reporting that 86.53% of the 60+ population has been vaccinated which is an increase from 83.55% in the previous report.
-Gabon is reporting that 100% of the 60+. population has been vaccinated which is an increase from 5.46%.
+In the previous two weeks, Zambia is reporting that 67.12% of the 60+ population has been vaccinated which is an increase from 36.15%.
+South Sudan is reporting that 55.93% of the 60+ population has been vaccinated which is an increase from 53.95%.
+Burkina Faso is reporting that 69.54% of the 60+ population has been vaccinated which is an increase from no reported data in the previous report.